learning-more/rapidology-plugin/README.md

 *	Insert custom CSS on any opt-in form.
 *	Import/export your custom plugin settings so you can transfer what you’ve created to any other Rapidology account.

-\* *Rapidology is a fork of the Bloom Plugin by Elegant Themes released under GNU Public License version 2.0.
-The Rapidology Source Code is freely available on [GitHub](https://github.com/LeadPages/rapidology-plugin/ "Rapidology GitHub")*
+Rapidology is a fork of the Bloom Plugin by Elegant Themes released under GNU Public License version 2.0.

-**Installation**
+## Installation

 *	Upload folder wp-rapidology.zip to the `/wp-content/plugins/` directory
 *	Activate the plugin through the `Plugins` menu in WordPress